Kat632/Portfolio-Website/README.md

 ## Features

 ### Design Features
-This is a single-page website featureing a consistent responsive navigational system:
+This is a single-page website featuring a consistent responsive navigational system:

-- The **Technical Skills Modal** TYPE SOMETHING!
+- The **Technical Skills Modal** contains my current skillset.
+The modal is draggable when viewed on a desktop computer and I have tabulated my skills because I thought it looked neat.
+The table is responsive, but not in a way that lends itself to being viewed on a small screen.
+Therefore for mobile screens, I have hidden the table and my skill are displayed in simple bootstrap columns.
+Details of the code for the draggable modal can be obtained from this section [Code](#code) within this readme file.

 - The **Footer** contains my contact information.
 If the footer is viewed on a larger screen, an animated butterfly is visible.
-Details of the code for this butterfly can be obtained from this section [*****?*****] within this readme file.
+Details of the code for this butterfly can be obtained from this section [Code](#code) within this readme file.

 [Back to top ⇧](#)